BillWhite/bpops/README.md

 ## Introduction
 ### Examples
 Given a user named NNN in groups A, B and C on host NNNHost.
-1. First, NNN must run the command <ssh auth@authhost get_auth_files NNN@NNNHost>.
-   This will return a zip file which contains:
+1. We give NNN some files in a zip file.
+These files contain authentication and authorization to connect to the auth authority to get certificates.
       1. A file user.txt containing the user's UID and some instructions.
-      1. A file with status for the operation.
+      2. A file with status for the operation.
-      2. Some files:
+      3. Some files:
-         - .ssh/config - An empty config which includes ssh_config.d/*.conf
+         - .ssh/config                                      - An empty config file
+							      which just includes
+							      ssh_config.d/*.conf
-         - .ssh/ssh_config.d/NNN@auth_config.conf - A stanza for contacting auth.
+         - .ssh/ssh_config.d/auth@authhost.auth_config.conf - A stanza for contacting auth.
-         - .ssh/NNN@auth_rsa-cert.pub             - Certificate for auth.
+         - .ssh/auth@authhost.auth_rsa-cert.pub             - Certificate for auth.
-         - .ssh/NNN@auth_rsa.pub                  - Public key for auth.
+         - .ssh/auth@authhost.auth_rsa.pub                  - Public key for auth.
-         - .ssh/NNN@auth_rsa                      - Private key for auth.
+         - .ssh/auth@authhost.auth_rsa                      - Private key for auth.
    The certificate files are NNN specific.
 They authenticate NNN to authhost, which knows what operations NNN can perform there.
 For example, NNN may be able to fetch his or her own authentication information, but not change the authhost authentication database.
+   The certificate is restricted to executing one single command.

-   This operation can be done at any time.
+   This operation can be done or redone et any time.
 The resulting files will overwrite the existing files.
-This may be done if the authentication certificate has expired.
+This may be done if the authentication certificate has expired, or if NNN's group membership has changed..
-1. After extraction, the user executes:
+2. After extraction, the user executes:
    <ssh auth@authhome get_user_files --user NNN@NNNHost --groups A,B,C>
    If anything fails, say the auth@authhome credentials fail, the name NNN@NNNHost is not authorized or not a member of all the